 ...or existing employees (via the 'Pay run defaults' or 'Pay rates' pages in the employee settings):

 Once a Pay Rate Template is selected, the rate and primary pay category for that employee are assigned automatically.

-Additionally, if we update the rates in a Pay Rate Template that is linked to employees, we will be able to automatically update the rates for all employees associated to it.
+Additionally, if we update the rates in a Pay Rate Templates that is linked to employees, we will be able to automatically update the rates for those employees

 In regards to when the pay rate templates will take affect, in order to preserve the integrity of historical data, the changes are effective from the day after the period end date of the most recent pay run the employee has been included in (or the employee's start date if there's no finalised pay run).
 You'll be able to confirm the date that the change will be effective from by scrolling down to the bottom of the page on the Employee file > Pay rates page, OR the Employee file > Pay run defaults page.

 To assist with employees whose pays must be reviewed/updated on their birthday, we’ve also introduced a new “Employee Birthdays report”.
 This can be found in the “Reports” section of the site.

 This report will inform you about which employees are having birthdays within the specified date range so that preparations can be made to adjust their pay rates (and buy birthday cakes!).

 Pay Rate Templates should be a huge time saver for medium to large sized businesses.
 Maintaining a set of rates in one place and then applying them to employees will also reduce data-entry errors, ensuring happy (and correctly paid) employees!

 If you have any comments or suggestions regarding this feature, please leave a message in the comments section below or drop us a line at firstname.lastname@example.org